philwalk/pallet/README.md

 ## TL;DR
 Write scripts in `scala` instead of `bash` or `python` that "do the same thing" on all platforms, including `Windows`.
-A complete solution requires a posix shell, but even without it this library provides an expressive scripting solution.
+In Windows, some features require installation of a posix shell (such as [MSYS64](https://msys2.org)), and in `Darwin/OSX`, `homebrew`.

 ### Concept
-* Concise, powerful and readable scripting idioms
+* Concise, expressive and readable scripting idioms
-* extended filenames via a drop-in replacement for `java.nio.file.Paths` that:
+* extended Paths.get via a drop-in replacement for `java.nio.file.Paths` that:
   * returns an ordinary `java.nio.file.Path` object
- * recognizes `posix` paths in `Windows` shell environments
+  * correctly interprets mounted `posix` paths in `Windows`

-Example below illustrate the capabilities.
+Examples below illustrate the capabilities.

 ### Background
 If your work spans multiple environments, you generally must use different tools for each environment:
- * batch files or powershell scripts in `Windows`
+ * batch files, powershell scripts, or other Windows-specific tools in `Windows`
  * bash files everywhere else

 Most platforms other than `Windows` are unix-like, so the problem is how to support unix-like scripts in `Windows`.